 The first floor houses the Palatine Gallery – an impressive display of the Medici’s collection of paintings.
 The Imperial Apartments are also found on this floor.

 The Modern Art Gallery and the Museum of Costume and Fashion can both be found on the second floor.
 These are both very interesting collections that are well worth exploring.
-The Pitti Palace is an essential cultural stop on any Florence itinerary.
+The Palazzo Pitti is an essential cultural stop on any Florence itinerary.

 - Two separate buildings next to the Duomo that are highly important sites in their own right.